prometheusresearch/htsql/doc/tutorial.rst

 .. htsql:: /program^degree
    :cut: 3

-Note that the projection operator skips *NULL*.
-Thus, even though there are rows in the program without a degree, ``program^degree`` doesn't contain a *NULL*.
+Note that the projection operator skips rows containing a *NULL*.
+Hence, even though there are rows in the program without a degree, ``program^degree`` doesn't contain a *NULL*.

-You could use projections anywhere that a regular table expression is permitted.
+You could use projections anywhere a table expression is permitted.
 For instance, to get the number of distinct degrees offered at the university, write:

 .. htsql:: /count(program^degree)